-In order to estimate the atmospheric escape rates the instruments must be able to separate planetary ENAs from solar wind ENAs.
-Almost all Oxygen ENAs are planetary in origin, but Hydrogen ENAs could originate from the atmosphere (pick-up ions) or the direct charge exchange between the solar wind protons and the neutral exosphere.
-According to the simulated spectra in Figure X, solar wind Hydrogen ENAs have a spectrum that peaks around 1 keV, whereas the planetary Hydrogen ENAs display an almost flat continuum down to about 10-100 eV.
-Table 1 below describes
+In order to study the plasma induced atmospheric escape we have to measure the ENAs and ions produced from planetary escape processes.
+The ENA imager must be able to separate planetary ENAs from solar wind ENAs, since almost all Oxygen ENAs are planetary in origin, but Hydrogen ENAs could originate from the atmosphere (pick-up ions) or the direct charge exchange between the solar wind protons and the neutral exosphere.
+According to the simulated spectra in Figure 5, solar wind Hydrogen ENAs have a spectrum that peaks around around ~1 keV, whereas the planetary Hydrogen ENAs display a continuum from 10-100 eV to 10's keV.
+The requirement on angular resolution may be relaxed here due to the global nature of the pick-up ion process.